albincorreya/musicbrainz_queries/README.md

 Provide your login credentials of musicbrainz database in the script [mb_queries.py](https://github.com/albincorreya/musicbrainz_queries/blob/master/mb_queries.py) (line 20, 26 ).

+Refer to [sqlalchemy](http://initd.org/psycopg/docs/module.html) and [psycopg2](http://docs.sqlalchemy.org/en/latest/core/engines.html) documentations for more details.

+If you don't have access to musicbrainz database server.
+Set up your own server from [here](https://musicbrainz.org/doc/MusicBrainz_Server).

 ## Usage

 Find a simple use case below.
-For more details, have a look at the examples and documentation. (on process)
+For more details, have a look at the interactive ipython notebook [examples](github.com).

   ```python
   from mb_queries import *